telerik-boneyard/backend-services-push-hybrid-advanced/README.md

 # Overview

-This repository contains a sample app that demonstrates how to implement more advanced features relating to push notifications.
+This repository contains a sample app that demonstrates how to implement more advanced features relating to push notifications, specifically targeting and sending of push notifications based on [user account filtering criteria](http://docs.telerik.com/platform/backend-services/javascript/push-notifications/send-and-target/push-target.html#user-account-fields-as-filtering-criteria).
 It is a hybrid app built using Telerik Platform and Cordova.

 The sample app showcases these features: